-Pinata Create a pinata using this idea and let the kids beat it.
+Pinata and let the kids beat it.
 Once it pops kids will love all the candies and small gifts inside the pinata.

 6 years to 8 years

-DIY kit activity There are so many DIY kits on the market like jewellery kit, mould and paint sets, origami sets etc. Get a craft kit for all of them and let them make wonderful keepsakes.
+DIY kit activity There are so many DIY kits in the market like jewellery kits, mould and paint sets, origami sets etc. Get a craft kit for all of them and let them make wonderful keepsakes.

 Science Experiments Set up some safe and interesting science experiments for the cute scientists and let them play and learn at the same time.
-Check out these awesome ideas for science experiments.
+Check out these.

 Mummy Wrap Pair kids in teams of two and give them toilet paper rolls.
 Set a timer for 5 minutes and one partner of each team has to mummify the other partner in that time.
 The first team to complete the task and create an acceptable mummy wins.